Charles Holroyd: Early years

 Charles Holroyd was born in Potternewton, Leeds and studied at Leeds Grammar School then Mining Engineering at Yorkshire College of Science.
-From 1880 to 1884 received his art education under Professor Legros at the Slade School, University College, London, teaching there from 1885 to 1891.
+From 1880 to 1884 received his art education under Alphonse Legros at the Slade School, University College, London, teaching there from 1885 to 1891.
 Holroyd, William Strang, and J. B. Clark are the three pupils of Legros mentioned in Arthur M. Hind’s A History of Engraving and Etching.

 After passing six months at Newlyn, where he painted his first picture exhibited in the Royal Academy, Fishermen Mending a Sail (1885), he obtained a travelling scholarship allowing Holroyd to spend 1889-1891 in Rome, which had a lasting effect on both his work (in its subject matter) and future life, for in Rome he met the Australian artist Fannie Featherstonehaugh Macpherson, daughter of the Premier of Victoria.
 She had coincidentally also trained at the Slade.
 The couple returned to the UK and, on 7 September 1891, married in the church of St Peter’s, Bayswater.
 Charles was aged 30 and Fannie 26.
 The register entry records both of them as "Artists" sharing the address 23 Pembridge Crescent.
 They then moved to "The Studio," Church Walk, Hampstead where their only child, Michael, was born on 21 September 1892.

-At his return, on the invitation of Professor Alphonse Legros RE, he became for two years assistant-master at the Slade School, and there devoted himself to painting and etching.
+At his return, on the invitation of Professor Alphonse Legros, he became for two years assistant-master at the Slade School, and there devoted himself to painting and etching.